Answers to some common Bondi attack questions

 Blood drive

 Council is immensely grateful to everyone across Australia for the record-breaking blood and plasma donations to Lifeblood in wake of the attack.
-This need for blood and plasma will continue into 2026, so please donate if you are able to in January.
+This need for blood and plasma will continue into 2026, so please donate.
 Find your nearest centre here.

 Donations and support